 St. Joseph School lunches are provided by St. Joseph School to provide our students with fresh, healthy food for their school lunch.
-All students will be offered a complete daily hot lunch meal at a cost of \$4.30.
+We offer an Meal Program in which all students will be offered a complete daily hot lunch meal at a no cost to the family.
 These lunches include milk.
+Second entree are available for the purchase of \$2.00.
 Your child may qualify for free or reduced-price meals.
-The reduced price is \$0.60 for lunch.
 To apply for free or reduced-price meals, complete an Application for Educational Benefits following the instructions, available in the school office.
 A new application must be submitted each year.
 Your application also helps our school qualify for additional education funds and discounts.
 Return your completed Application for Educational Benefits directly to St. Joseph School.